upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

 `CSS`

 :   Cascading Style Sheets.
 This language is what does the majority of the styling.
-It's using this language that the most aethetically pleasing websites you can think of achieve their look.
+It's using this language that the most aesthetically pleasing websites you can think of achieve their look.

 `JavaScript`